-Summer is the time of year when most people get ready to throw some meat and veggies on the grill.
+In Texas, throwing some meat on the grill is a right of passage.
 But, if you’re not sure what you are doing, then your grilling experience could leave a bad taste in everybody’s mouth.
-So, here’s a few BBQ tips to point you in the right direction when it comes to your summer cookouts.
+So, here’s a few BBQ tips to point you in the right direction.

 Marinate Your Meat

 Whether you're cooking chicken, beef, or pork, marinating is the most important thing you can do for your cookout in my opinion.
 No matter if you use a dry rub, or some sort of a marinade, let the meat soak in the flavors for a while before putting on the grill.
 I usually will marinate the meat the night before I am going to cook it.
-Make sure you set the meat out for a while to get up to room temperature.
+Make sure you set the meat out for a while, before putting on the grill, to get up to room temperature.
 This allows the meat to cook more even when you throw it on the grill.
 Check out the links below for some marinade and dry rub recipes.

 Cooking on low heat is the best way to get your steak, chicken or pork to be juicy and tender.
 Especially when you're dealing with ribs, brisket, or other heavier meats.
 The best way to do this is by keeping your meat away from the direct flames or it will cook quickly and make the meat dry and tough.
 Just simply place the meat away from the flames or use a heat shield.
 It may take longer for the food to get done, but it will be well worth the wait.

 There are a ton of people who will poke and prod what they are cooking, or flip the meat over and over.
 This is not good for the meat.
 In fact, the more you do this, the more chances you have for having some bad tasting meat.
 Depending on what you're cooking, you only need to flip it over a few times at the most.
 If you're worried about the meat sticking to the grill, it may need a bit more time, or you're cooking on too high of heat.
 The less you flip, the better your steak, ribs or whatever you're cooking will taste.